Need to talk? Call 1800 882 436.

 Key facts

-If you live in a rural or remote area and need to travel to access health care, you may be eligible for financial aid.
-Patient Assisted Travel Schemes (PATS) provide a refund for some travel and accommodation costs.
+If you live in a rural or remote area and need to travel for health care, you may be able to get financial help.

 The Australian Government provides several payments and services for people who live in regional, rural or remote Australia.